Tusten, New York: Government

 The town of Tusten is governed under the New York state form of town government.
-The governing body is five members (one supervisor and four council members) whose members are elected directly by the voters at-large in general elections to serve four-year terms of office on a staggered basis, except the supervisor, whose term is two years.
+The governing body is five members (one supervisor, four council members) whose members are elected directly by the voters at-large in general elections to serve four-year terms of office on a staggered basis, except the supervisor, whose term is two years.

-As of 2020, members of the Tusten town board are Supervisor Bernard R. Johnson (R, term on board and as supervisor ends December 31, 2021), Deputy Supervisor Jane Luchsinger (D, term on board ends December 31, 2021), Councilman Bruce Gettel (R, term on board ends December 31, 2024), Councilwoman Al Smith (R, term on board ends December 31, 2024) and Jill Padua (D, term on board ends December 31, 2021).
+As of 2024, members of the Tusten town board are Supervisor Bernard R. Johnson (R, term as supervisor ends December 31, 2025), Councilwoman Cass Collins (D, term on board ends December 31, 2027) Councilman Bruce Gettel (D, term on board ends December 31, 2027), Councilman Kevin McDonough (D, term on board ends December 31, 2025), and Councilman Greg Triggs (D, term on board ends December 31, 2025).

+Crystal Weston (R, term ending December 31, 2025) is Town Clerk.

+Jane Luchsinger (D) is town Deputy Supervisor.

 Monthly town board meetings are held the second Tuesday of each month beginning at 6:30pm ET at the Tusten Town Hall at 210 Bridge Street in Narrowsburg, New York.

-Cuisine

-Within the town of Tusten is the riverfront hamlet of Narrowsburg.
-Narrowsburg has three pizzerias and is known locally as "The Pizza Capital of the Upper Delaware River".
-Narrowsburg also has one Chinese restaurant, one bistro restaurant, and two coffee shops.